 If you think too hard about what Angie’s said, it makes sense and it doesn’t.
 It’s clumsy and accurate, both in the best way.
 I get what she wants her friends to know, but it’s still so unexplained.
 I was glad there wasn’t a heartwarming moment during which Angie knows exactly how she feels and communicates herself perfectly.
 It just wouldn’t be genuine.

 Because I’ve become accustomed to the perfect-but-not-too-perfect endings of young adults novels (see Dumplin’, Puddin’, The Hate U Give, Mammoth, Vintage Veronica, etc.), I’m always relieved that Charlton-Trujillo remains realistic.
 You’re not leaving with the warm and fuzzies, but the author doesn’t burn you alive in a dumpster fire, either.
-A character with deep emotional issues isn’t going to acknowledge all the flaws in his/her life and promise to do better the in the future.
+A character with deep emotional issues isn’t going to acknowledge all the flaws in his/her/their life and promise to do better the in the future.
 But for all her efforts to live her life one foot in front of the other, Angie is occasionally awarded a good moment, a small progress, a speck of hope.

 Love it, highly recommend it, but be aware that you need to read Fat Angie before you read Fat Angie: Rebel Girl Revolution.
 Aren’t you lucky?
 For those of you looking for a novel with diverse characters: we have a fat girl, queer girls, gender non-conforming girls, an Asian boy, two Hispanic characters (Charlton-Trujillo is Mexican American), and some disability representation.
 If you can’t buy the book, please request it through your library.
 Cheers!